-The Fairhaven, Washington (USA) community was established in the late 1880’s; it became one of three cities [the other two being Whatcom City and Sehome] that formed Bellingham, the largest city of Whatcom County, Washington —famous for Vancouverites to do their US outlet shopping (think lower tax) just twenty-one miles south of the US-Canada border.
+Just twenty-one miles from the US-Canada border in British Columbia, the Fairhaven, Washington (USA) community was established in the late 1880’s; it became one of three cities [the other two being Whatcom City and Sehome] that formed Bellingham, the largest city of Whatcom County, Washington —famous for Vancouverites to do their US outlet shopping (think lower tax).

 Today, Fairhaven is the terminus for Alaska’s ferry system, the point of departure for San Juan Islands or Victoria, B.C. (during the summer months), has a Greyhound bus depot, and the Amtrak Cascades (Bellingham) station with connections for local transport— making it a convenient transport hub between Vancouver, Canada and Washington, USA.